janekluczka/LMS400-controller/README.md

 # LMS400 Controller

-Developed as an engineering thesis project in 2019/20, this repository holds the source code for the LMS400 Controller.
-Interface with the LMS400 laser scanner, perform scans, and process data.
+Developed as a part of the Automation & Robotics studies at Wrocław University of Science and Technology.
+This repository contains the source code for the Sick LMS400 Controller.
+It was created as an engineering thesis project with a focus on interfacing with the LMS400 laser scanner, performing scans, and processing data.

 ## Features